wamdam/backy2/docs/source/restore.rst

 Even when encountering such an error, Benji will continue to restore.

 ..
-NOTE:: The philosophy behind this is that restores must allways succeed, even if there
+NOTE:: The philosophy behind this is that restores should always succeed, even if there
-    are errors in the data.
-Most times invalid data is in irrelevant places or can be fixed later.
-It's always worse to crash/break the restore process when an error occurs.
+    is data corruption.
+Often invalid data is in irrelevant places or can be fixed later.
+    You get as much of your data back as possible!